Hudson Wasp: 1954

-For the 1954 model year, Hudson reskinned the senior line of large cars, Hornet, Super Wasp, and Wasp.
-Hudson also simplified the 1954 model year full-size cars to include the longer wheelbase Hornet featuring 308 CID I6 engine, while the Wasp models continued the 119 in wheelbase.
-A new linear front-to-rear body characterized the 1954 model year.
+For the 1954 model year, Hudson reskinned its senior line of large cars (Hornet, Super Wasp, and Wasp) to give them a more contemporary look.
+The full-sized Hudson models now had a new linear front-to-rear body design for the 1954 model year.
 This was an expensive undertaking, given the unibody design of the Hudson vehicles.
 The basic roofline of the sedans indicated the continuation of the unibody, and the drivetrain was unchanged.
 The hardtops and coupes featured new rooflines.
-The front end was restyled to a simpler grille with a functional hood scoop and a new one-piece curved windshield.
-The formerly sloped rear end was squared off to the rear fender's end, which featured new high-mounted, larger taillamps.
-The exterior changes made the Hudsons look longer, while the interior was updated with a new dash and instrument cluster.
+The front end was restyled with a simpler grille, a functional hood scoop, and a new one-piece curved windshield.
+The formerly sloped rear end was squared off to the rear fender, which featured new, high-mounted, larger taillamps.
+The exterior changes made the Hudsons look longer, while the interiors were updated with new dashes and instrument clusters.

 The dealer introduction date was on 2 October 1953.
-The 1954 Wasps were available in a two-door coupe or sedan as well as a four-door sedan, while the Super Wasp also offered a two-door "Holywood" (pillar-less) hardtop and a "Brougham" convertible.
+The 1954 Wasps were available in a two-door coupe or sedan as well as a four-door sedan, while the Super Wasp also offered a two-door "Hollywood" (pillar-less) hardtop and a "Brougham" convertible.
+Hudson also simplified the 1954 model year full-size cars, introducing the longer-wheelbase Hornet with a 308 CID I6 engine, while the Wasp models continued the 119 in wheelbase.

 The standard engine on the Super Wasp was the 140 hp 262 CID I6 producing 290 lb·ft of torque.
-Optional was an aluminum cylinder head with a 7.5-to-1 compression ratio rated at 143 hp.
+An optional aluminum cylinder head with a 7.5-to-1 compression ratio rated at 143 hp.
 A Twin H-Power version developing 149 hp was also available.

-The 126 hp 232 CID I6 engine was standard on the Wasp within available 129 hp version that included an aluminum cylinder head and 7.5-to-1 compression ratio.
+The 126 hp 232 CID I6 engine was standard on the Wasp, with an available 129 hp version featuring an aluminum cylinder head and a 7.5-to-1 compression ratio.
 All Hudson engines were "Instant Action with Super Induction" to describe the L-head engine upgrades for 1954.

+After approval from the boards and shareholders, Hudson officially merged with Nash-Kelvinator Corporation on 1 May 1954.
+On 2 October 1954, the last "true" Hudson was built in Detroit.
+A total of 11,603 Wasps Wasps were produced in 1954.

+Racing

-A Hudson Wasp competed in the grueling Carrera Panamericana race from 19 to 23 November 1954.
+A Hudson Wasp competed in the grueling 1954 Carrera Panamericana race held from 19 until 23 November.
 It was held in eight stages over 1910 mi.
-Malcolm Eckart and Carroll Hamplemann drove their #219 car for 23 hours and 28 minutes to finish in eleventh place in the stock car class (Tourismo Especial).
-Of the 150 cars that started the race, only 85 finished all eight stages and several drivers died in crashes.
+Malcolm C. Eckart and Carroll Hamplemann drove their #219 car for 23 hours and 28 minutes to finish in eleventh place in the stock car class (Tourismo Especial).

+Of the 150 cars that started this race, only 85 finished all eight stages, and several drivers died in crashes.
 The 1954 event was the last road race of its kind, one of the motorsport's most challenging and dangerous.

-After approval from the boards and shareholders, Hudson officially merged with Nash-Kelvinator Corporation on 1 May 1954, and on 2 October 1954, the last "true" Hudson was built in Detroit.
-A total of 17,792 Wasps were produced in 1954.